AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 In fact, some people just do away with story points altogether, and I get it.
 I was once in that camp too.

-But here’s the thing: I have come to realize that
+But, what I if told you

 > story points aren't the problem.

 I’ve noticed three common mistakes that make story points and the whole sprint planning exercise feel like a giant waste of time.
-The good news?
-These are all fixable.
-Lets see what they are and how to make story pointing not suck.
+Let's see what they are and how we can fix them to make story-pointing not suck.

 ## Mistake #1: Treating Story Points as a Proxy for Time